JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 - TLS 1.3 is used over TLS.2 due to decreased latency and increased security.
 - A trade off is that custom client implementations may not support TLS 1.3.
   - Allowing configurable TLS versions would solve this, however the cost of decreased security does need to be taken into consideration.
+- The server should have the option to configure host and user CAs.

 Authorization
 - Embedding a name within a certificate to verify a client is sensitive to brute force breaches.
 The following would help increase authorization security: